top of page

 Amount

 The prize amount is NOK 500,000 (approx. EUR 43.000 / USD 47.000).
 Half the amount goes directly to the prize winner and an equal amount will be spent on projects related to the prize winner.
-The money comes from the IE&FLT International Solidarity Fund and can be adjusted by the National Executive Committee in connection with the review of the federation’s budget.
+The money comes from the International Solidarity Fund of Styrke and can be adjusted by the National Executive Committee in connection with the review of the federation’s budget.

 Purpose